Kaanwoj/packageTWIN/README.md

 # packageTWIN
-This R package provides functions for simulating and estimating parameters of the Time-Windowof Integration (TWIN) model
+This R package provides functions for simulating and estimating parameters of the Time-Window of Integration (TWIN) model